Introduction

 Can cats eat a vegetarian diet?

-How do I know if my cat’s food has enough protein?
+How do I know if my cat food has enough protein?

-Check the ingredients list for high-quality animal protein as the main ingredient.
-Look for a “Complete and Balanced” label to confirm that it meets AAFCO standards.
+Check the ingredient list for high-quality animal proteins as the main ingredients and look for a “complete and balanced” label indicating it meets AAFCO standards.

 Is wet or dry cat food better for protein content?